desmap/ale-sensible/README.md

 - **No more stuttery gutter taking space,** shaking up your code, pumping in and out
 - **Easy quick-switching buffers/files** without a laggy ALE bumping the gutter in and out
-- **No nervously blinking ALE** warning and messing the current line while you code (yes ALE, we know, you are asynchronous but just let me code and STFU)
+- **No nervously blinking ALE** warning and messing the current line while you code
 - **ALE SENSIBLE kicks in when it's the right:** in Normal _always_ and in Insert Mode _only_ after leaving Insert Mode
 - **No intentionally delayed linting;** responsive linting after 0ms (ALE sets an extra 200ms delay?)**
 - **No more broken colorthemes,** no dull grey gutter anymore, ALE SENSIBLE works w/all colorthemes**
 - **No bloat in .vimrc/init.vim,** no fiddling around, it's just one line pulling a tiny 190-byte-plugin**
 - **No mess with other gutter tools** which are way more important (e.g. git tools, markers, etc.)**
-- **Easy removal and adding back** of ALE and all its config from your config file; sometimes you don't want a noisy ALE being installed, slowing down Vim's/Neovim's startup and overall performance (and ALEToggle wouldn't help here, btw)**
+- **Easy remove and add** of ALE and all its config, sometimes you don't want a noisy ALE being installed**
-- **Experience Vim/Neovim as what they are,** the slickest, most minimalistic and toned-down editor on earth, not some bulky IDE with cumberome GUI elements; a jarring GUI is not the reason you chose Vim/Neovim, don't turn them into some Frankenstein-IDE**
+- **Experience Vim/Neovim as what they are,** the slickest, most minimalistic, toned-down editor, not some jarring Frankenstein-IDE**

 **Don't waste your precious time with setting up, maintaining _a linter_,** reading its docs and asking its maintainers how to use it; _it's. just. a. linter._, move on, code and create stuff, the linter should work for you, not the way around, you are not paid to set up a linter all day long; _linters are overrated_, actually most are less productive with linters than without because of the 'configuration porn', fixing wrong linter warnings and testing different linting engines; only because ALE is asynchornous doesn't make it less distracting**